R077A6r1an/R077A6r1an/README.md

 I'm just another skilled lowlevel programmer, preffered in Assembly(x86/x64) and C/C++.
 Just working a bit on improving my lowlevel skills in operating systems and high efficient assembly programming.
-I'm only working on Linux, preffered OpenSUSE or Debian.
-Since I found Linux, Windows has getten wierd for me.
+I'm only working on Linux/Unix, preffered OpenSUSE or Debian.
+Since I found Linux, Windows has become weird to me.

 # My language skills: